d-killen/hangman/README.md

 Hangman is a classic game in which a player thinks of a word and the other player tries to guess that word within a certain amount of attempts.

-This is an implementation of the Hangman game, where the computer thinks of a word and the user tries to guess it.
+This is an implementation of the Hangman game, where the computer thinks of a fruit and the user tries to guess it.

 Learning achieved through this project includes:
-- Experience in Python with:
+- Experience with Python:
     - functions
     - if/else statements
     - while loops